jSieber7/ai-assistant/docs/index.md

 # AI Assistant System Documentation

-Welcome to the comprehensive documentation for the LLM Tool System Foundation!
+Welcome to the comprehensive documentation for the AI Assistant System!
 This project provides a production-ready, OpenAI-compatible API interface for LLM agents with advanced tool-calling capabilities, multi-provider support, and extensible architecture.

 ## 🚀 Quick Start